What precautions can people take to avoid being bitten?

 Anything else people should be aware of?

-These ticks can be infected with multiple diseases.
+Blacklegged ticks can be infected with multiple diseases.
 If you’re diagnosed with Lyme, get treated for it but be vigilant if you have additional symptoms or you don’t feel like you have returned to your baseline.
-Make sure that your healthcare provider looks for all of the other infections that we see with these tick-borne illnesses.
+Make sure your healthcare provider looks for all the other infections that we see with these tick-borne illnesses.
+Because COVID is still a risk, people should wear face masks in public places, wash their hands when they get home, and practice social distancing.